-Figure 3-5 New Configuration Screen, 1Gb TP9100 12 drive enclosure to be configured as a system drive.
+Figure 3-5 New Configuration Screen, 2Gb TP9100 16drive enclosure

+You may create a new LUN configuration if presently there are no configured LUNs in your array.
+Drive packs can be spanned, which provides the ability to configure multiple or parts of multiple drive packs as one system drive.
+This allows 16 physical disk drives to be configured as a system drive.
 A system drive can span up to 16 drive packs.
 The controller creates the spanned system drive during the array configuration process.
 Data is striped across the drive packs of the spanned system drive.
 See the section titled "Creating and Defining New LUNs" for more information.